javadoug/swizzle-params/README.md

 	2. search the stacks in .swizzlerc stacks field
 	3. search each file listed in .swizzlerc stacks/[stack]/file field

-If a stack currently resides in swizzle.json file and the `--rc` or `--file` flag is used, swizzle will cause the stack param values to be moved out of the swizzle.json file and stored in the .swizzlerc or stacks file accordingly.
+If a stack currently resides in swizzle.json file and the `--use-rc` or `--file` flag is used, swizzle will cause the stack param values to be moved out of the swizzle.json file and stored in the .swizzlerc or stacks file accordingly.

 The .swizzlerc file looks like this:
 ```
 .swizzlerc {
 	"stacks": {
 		"dev": {
-			"file": "~/swizzle-stacks.json",
+			"file": "/users/me/swizzle-stacks.json",
 		},
 		"prod": {
 			"params": {